tracythink/whps.github.io/Resume-ch.md

 * I trust __math__ must be the Determinant in coding.
 * Have a great interesting in __program-language-design__.
-* Interested in Exploring the nature of things so l'd to be a __System-Level-Developer__.
+* Interested in Exploring the nature of things so l'd to be a Infrastructure Programmer.
 * Having a positive attitude face to life.
 * Good attitude, Good math, Good coding.